 5. Throughout history, what you used to wipe depended on your economic status.
 Wealthy Romans employed wool soaked in rose water, and French royalty used lace.

 6. The first “splinter free” toilet paper toilet wasn’t manufactured until 1935 (ouch!).
+Up until this point, it was very common to have splinters in the toilet paper due to the techniques used in production.

 7. Americans use an average of 8.6 sheets of toilet paper each time they go to the restroom.